Ya Ghorbati | Divas in Exile (Vinyl Record)

 Recording & Mixing | Chris Gilroy, Douglass Recordings, Brooklyn

-Mastering | Dan Coutant, Sun Room Audio, Brooklyn
+Mastering | Dan Coutant, Sun Room Audio, Brooklyn.

 Ya Ghorbati is made possible by public funds from the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, the Statewide Community Regrants Program, as well as from a regrant program of the New York State Council on the Arts with the support of the New York State Legislature, both administered by Brooklyn Arts Council.